-Our management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2020.
-In making this assessment, our management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in Internal Control-Integrated Framework (2013).
+Management assessed the effectiveness of its internal control over financial reporting as of December 31, 2021.
+In making this assessment, they used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in Internal Control-Integrated Framework (2013).

-As of December 31, 2020, based on management's assessment, the Company's internal control over financial reporting was effective.
+As of December 31, 2021, based on management's assessment, the Company's internal control over financial reporting was effective.